Learning Rationality in Potential Games: Computational results

 A generalized Cournot game is a simultaneous non-cooperative game where a series of agents decide the quantity of a homogeneous product to inject into a market.
 For every agent $i$, let the variable $x_i\ge 0$ represent the quantity of product produced, and the parameter $c_i \in \reals$ be the unit-cost of production.
 The price of the product is determined by the \emph{inverse demand function} $F(x) = a - b \sum_{j=1}^n x_j$, where $\param=(a,b)$ and $a,b \in \reals$.
 The utility (cost) function of $i$ is

 \ie, the revenues due to selling $x_i$ units at price $F$ minus the production cost $c_i x_i$.
 We define $\gameparam = (c_1,\dots,c_n)$ and the potential function $\Phi(x; \param, \gameparam)$ as

-We consider $n=50$, $70$, and $100$ agents, and we randomly generate $\bar{\param}_k$ and $\bar{\gameparam}_k$ according to the modulus of a Gussian distribution $\mathcal{N}(0,\sigma)$ with $\sigma=1$.
+We consider $n=30, 50$, $70$, and $100$ agents, and we randomly generate $\bar{\param}_k$ and $\bar{\gameparam}_k$ according to the modulus of a Gussian distribution $\mathcal{N}(0,\sigma)$ with $\sigma=1$.
 We report the test error for the Cournot instances in the top half of \cref{fig:testerrors}.
 In all three cases, \cref{algo:activeset} learns accurate rationality parameters $\param$ inducing low test errors.
 Furthermore, in \cref{fig:cournot}, we compare the running times and the test errors of \cref{algo:activeset} with Gurobi solving the nonconvex problem \cref{eq:learning_problem1}.
-Since the solver runs out of time on our smallest instance with $n=50$, we generated two smaller instances with $n \in \{5,10,20\}$.
-While Gurobi times out (time limit of $2000$ seconds) whenever $n>10$, our algorithm solves all the instances.
+Since the solver runs out of time on our smallest instance with $n=50$, we generated some smaller instances with $n \in \{5,8,10,20,30,50\}$.
+We also reduced the size of the dataset, making it equal to the number of players, because Gurobi could not solve the problem with 100 data points in a reasonable time for any number of players.
+While Gurobi times out (time limit of $2000$ seconds) whenever $n\geq10$, our algorithm solves all the instances.